Important Dates (all 23:59, AoE)

 Direct FPL Submissions

 Alongside the Journal Track, FPL seeks full and short papers describing original research in field-programmable technology, including, but not limited to, the areas of interest indicated above.
 Papers should be submitted electronically in PDF format, following the IEEE style.
 Full papers can include up to six pages of content plus up to two pages for references.
 Short papers are limited to four pages plus up to two pages of references.
-For both kinds of submissions, these limits can be extended by up to two pages, to be purchased at registration time.
+For both kinds of contributions, the total length can be extended by up to two pages already at submission time, to be paid for later during registration.

 FPL 2022 will also include a rebuttal phase, where the authors have the opportunity to answer specific questions on their submission, posed by the reviewers, and revise the submission.